 Rules In HOA Communities

-- Lawn and decoration restrictions: Maintaining an acceptable curb appeal is a critical factor in keeping up the value of an entire neighborhood.
-CC&Rs may set standards based on how long your grass can grow or what kind of holiday decorations you can display in your yard.
+- Lawn and decoration restrictions: Maintaining an acceptable exterior appearance is a critical factor in keeping up the value of an entire neighborhood.
+CC&Rs may set standards based on how long your grass can grow or what kinds of holiday decorations you can display in your yard.

 - Home maintenance standards: Maintaining an attractive exterior to your home similarly affects the neighborhood’s value.
 CC&Rs can mandate that you must fix broken or dirty siding, windows or other unkempt aspects of your home’s exterior.

-- Pet restrictions: CC&Rs may restrict the size or type of pet you can have or whether you can have a pet in your home at all.
+- Pet restrictions: CC&Rs may restrict the size or type of pet you can have or whether you can have a pet at all.
 These are more common in condominium HOAs, where pets may affect your neighbors more.

 - Rules for common areas: Since the HOAs are responsible for building and maintaining the neighborhood common areas, the CC&Rs will set rules for how and when residents can use them.
 These rules may include the hours during which the common areas can be used or whether and when members of the HOA can bring non-members to the facilities.

-- Restrictions on renting: If you want to turn your home into an investment property, check with your HOA to ensure they allow it.
+- Restrictions on renting: If you want to turn your home into an investment property, check with your HOA to ensure it’s allowed.
 Some CC&Rs prohibit non-owners from living in an HOA property.

 Should You Live In An HOA Community?